linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 27.10.2022 (announcement Linkspreed Drive)
+- The release date of the new version is getting closer.

 ### 27.10.2022 (announcement Linkspreed Photos)
 - The release date of the new version is getting closer.